winterkanda/professional-readme/README.md

 # Testing Instructions

-To generate the professional readme, start through terminal/command line to fill out the prompts given.
+To generate the professional readme, start this application using node index.js through your terminal/command line to fill out the prompts given.

 &nbsp;